-Upgrade your photo game from amateur to pro with our 16 top photography tips
+Upgrade your photo game from amateur to pro with our 17 top photography tips

 Selecting the subject is an important (and obvious) step when taking photos, but checking the rest of the frame before you shoot is just as important.
 By considering the entire image before you shoot, you can eliminate distractions, often just by moving your feet.
 At the same time, thinking about more than just your subject can also help you to fill your frame with useful information that can enhance the overall image, or provide useful details.
 “Don’t fix your eyes on the subject or at the center of the image.
 Think before shooting, move your eyes through the edges of the rectangle and move the camera,” Guatelli suggests.

-Learn patience, but don’t shy away from creating your own moment
+Create your own moment

-While genres like photojournalism and street photography require you to wait for the right moment, sometimes, it’s also the photographer’s job to create the moment.
+While genres like photojournalism and street photography require you to wait for the right moment (done right, you can capture seemingly impossible shots) sometimes, it’s also the photographer’s job to create the moment.
 Imagine working as a wedding photographer and the bride is a bundle of nerves — waiting isn’t going to do anything but intensify those nerves.
 Portrait photographers sometimes have to help create the right moments by telling a joke or a personal story to get the right reaction.
 This often settles the nerves that may come with being in front of the camera.

-There’s a time to follow advice and a time to experiment on your own

 Learning from seasoned pros helps budding photographers jump start their work.
 Talking with a veteran sports photographer before shooting your first game, for example, often makes the difference between getting the shots and spending too much time on trial and error.
 However, there’s also a time for experimentation.
 Take the time to find your own style — and even your own tricks.